roguesleipnir/FlipAnimation/README.txt

 - Select an action
 - Ensure that button 'Automatic Keyframe Insertion for Objects And Bones' in timeline view is pressed
 - Ensure that button 'Automatic Keyframe Insertion Using Active Keying Set Only' in timeline view is pressed
-- In 3D view look for a panel called 'Flip Animation' in Tool shelf (T)
+- In 3D view look for a panel called 'Flip Animation' in Tool shelf (T) under Animations
 - Press button 'Flip Current Action' to mirror the whole action currently selected

 Troubleshooting:

+- Middle Bone Forward / Backward rotations might not get flipped correctly.
+Those need to be fixed manually.
 - Check that your bones conform to Blender's bone naming conventions.
 That means suffix _ or . and then R / L, r / l, right / left, Right / Left.
 Alternatively you can use them as prefix in similar way.
   Examples: Hand_R, Hand.r, Hand.Right, � or R_Hand, r.Hand, Right.Hand